 Adoption Board Interview

+What you need to know about the adoption board interview.
 There is an interview with the Child Adoption Board in Thailand once all the paperwork is complete.
 As stated before the DSDW will look at the match between the parent and the child before the matter is forwarded for an interview in the event that the match was done by an authorised agency.

 Adoption Board Interview

 You can see the list of authorised adoption agencies in Thailand listed on this website.